MysterV/obsidian-property-hider/README.md

 # Property hider for [Obsidian.md](https://obsidian.md)
-Lets you hide *individual* metadata properties in
+Hides *individual* metadata properties in
 - notes (live preview and reading view),
 - and file properties view (core plugin "Properties View")

 Features:
 - simple configuration in plugin settings with a quick on/off switch
-- hotkeys to quickly toggle visibility of each property
+- keyboard shortcuts to quickly toggle visibility of each property

 <br><br>